 This program is administered within the school setting during school hours by Arbour therapists working closely with designated school staff.
 Students may be referred for evaluation by their parents, teachers, guidance counselors, or by the Massachusetts Department of Children and Families.

-Program components include individual, family, and group therapy, including ongoing consultations with parents, school personnel, and clinical consultation to teachers, aides, school psychologists, and guidance counselors.
+Program components include family and group therapy, including ongoing consultations with parents, school personnel, and clinical consultation to teachers, aides, school psychologists, and guidance counselors.

 We also offer in-service training to administrators, teachers, special-needs staff, and support personnel on topics requested by school staff.